Robin Greenfield’s Commitment to Financial and Corporate Transparency

-A Fresh PerspectiveActivismConsciousnessForget Money / Demonetize LifeFreedomIntentional LivingPersonalRobin’s Financials and CommitmentsRobin’s TransitionSimple Living
+A Fresh PerspectiveActivismConsciousnessForget Money / Demonetize LifeFreedomIntentional LivingPersonalRobin’s Financials and CommitmentsRobin’s TransformationSimple Living

 A majority of our leaders and role models today are influenced deeply by money and corporations.
-Most of our national politicians put corporate interests over what is best for the people they are elected to serve.
-Celebrities are paid vast sums of money to sell their fans on stuff they don’t really need.
-Social media “influencers” have pages that are more about paid product endorsements than they are about their life or what their page claims to be about.
+Most of our national politicians put corporate interests over the interests of the people they are elected to serve.
+Celebrities are paid vast sums of money to sell their fans on stuff people don’t really need.
+Many social media “influencers” have pages that are more about paid product endorsements than about their life or what their page claims to be about.

 We live in a world where we are constantly inundated with ads to buy, buy, buy.
 We are told that we’ll be happier with more stuff.
 We’ll be happier with luxurious items.
-Love, sex, and success will come to us if we can attain a certain image through material items.
+Love, sex and success will come to us if we can attain a certain image through material wealth.

 One of the greatest tools available to keep me accountable is a commitment to personal transparency.
-By making each financial relationship that I have with companies public, I force myself to do what is right.
-I have no ability to hide my actions.
+By making each financial relationship that I have with companies public, I encourage myself to do what is in the best interest of those I’m in service to.
+I am unable to hide my actions.

-I also want to serve as an example to politicians, celebrities, CEOs and people of power.
-I want to show how to practice financial transparency, and I hope to inspire others to do so as well.
+I also aim to serve as an example to politicians, celebrities, CEOs and people of power.
+I aim to demonstrate how to practice financial transparency, and I hope to inspire others to practice transparency as well.

-I simply want to live an honest, ethical and transparent life.
+I simply want to live with honesty, integrity and transparency each day of my life.

-First, I’d like to be transparent with how I make my personal income.
+I’d like to be transparent about how I make my personal income.

 I have vowed to donate 100% of my media income to nonprofits for life.
-This includes TV shows, documentaries, books, TV appearances, product endorsements, etc. When it comes to any of these matters I do not enter them for a personal financial gain.
+This includes TV shows, documentaries, books, TV appearances, product promotions, etc. When it comes to any of these matters, I do not enter them for personal financial gain.
 I do not accept any payment and instead the funds are donated directly to nonprofits.
-This is all tracked here as well as more information on this subject.
+This is all tracked here as well as on this post.

 The way that I earn funds personally is by public speaking.
-I do public speaking first and foremost as a tool to affect positive change.
-But it’s also a great tool in raising funds.
+I do public speaking first and foremost as a means to affect positive change, but public speaking is also a tool for raising funds.
 As I have the ability to earn more than I need, a majority of my speaking honorariums are donated to grassroots nonprofits.
 Funds raised for nonprofits via my public speaking can be viewed here.
-From 2016-2018 a majority of my speaking honorariums were donated to my former nonprofit, Happy Healthy and Free, for environmental projects.
-As of 2021 much of my speaking honorariums are being donated to my current nonprofit Regeneration, Equity and Justice.
-I have shared details on these nonprofits later in this page.
+From 2016-2018, a majority of my speaking honorariums were donated to my former nonprofit, Happy Healthy and Free, for environmental projects.
+As of 2021, most of my speaking honorariums are being donated to my current nonprofit Regeneration, Equity and Justice.
+I have shared details on these nonprofits later on this page.

 2022 – $8,600 total earned from public speaking ($2,000 event sponsored by Walden Farmacy in Birmingham, Alabama, $2,100 at San Diego State University, $2,300 at University of Wisconsin La Crosse, $2,300 at Morrill Lecture Series)